Sv443/BetterYTM/contributing.md

 >
 > Description:
 > Adds accessible event listeners to the specified element for button or link-like keyboard and mouse interactions.
-> All events passed to the callback function automatically have the default behavior prevented and stop immediate propagation, meaning no other listener of the same type will be called.
+> All events passed to the callback function automatically have the default behavior prevented and stop propagation, meaning no other listener of the same type will be called.
 > For keyboard events this only happens as long as the captured key is a valid interaction key (Space, Enter).
 >
 > Arguments: